What’s in a name?

 If you can see a steady plasma, call it a plasma speaker.

-Alternatives, plasma arc speaker, ionophone.
+Alternatives, ionophone.

 one)